-Given the impact of the changing circumstances surrounding the COVID-19 pandemic and related responses from various levels of government, the Trust has been impacted by shutdowns and eviction/rent moratoriums.
-In particular, apartment fundamentals have been impacted negatively in the U.S. Northeast.
-This has resulted in lower rental demand, higher uncertainty in rent collections and capitalization rate expansion.
-As such, the Trust has updated its valuation assumptions in these markets and has recorded provisions for impairment of its preferred equity investments in these locations.
-However, the Trust experienced increased rental demand in the U.S. Sunbelt due to less restrictive COVID-19 regulations.
-This, in turn, has created increased valuations / capitalization rate compression.
-As a result, the Trust has updated its valuation assumptions and recorded fair value increases on investments within its investment portfolio located in these states.
+- U.S. North: Given the impact of the changing circumstances surrounding the COVID-19 pandemic and related responses from various levels of government, the Trust has been impacted by shutdowns and eviction/rent moratoriums.
+In particular, apartment fundamentals have been impacted negatively in the U.S. North.
+This has resulted in higher uncertainty in rent collections and capitalization rate expansion, combined with the recent increase in U.S. bond yields.
+As such, the Trust has updated its valuation assumptions in these markets and has recorded provisions for impairment of its common investments. - U.S. Sunbelt: While the Trust has experienced increased rental demand in the U.S. Sunbelt due to less restrictive COVID-19 regulations, it has nonetheless increased capitalization rates as a result of the increase in U.S. bond yields.
+As such, the Trust has its valuation assumptions in these markets and has recorded provisions for impairment of its common investments.